 This LED flashes green while the device is booting.
 After completed booting, the LED for System OK lights up in green thus signalizing that the protection (function) is activated".
-If, however, in spite of successful booting, or after the third unsuccessful reboot caused by the module self supervision the System OK - LED flashes in red or is red illuminated, please contact the Woodward Kempen GmbH - Service Dept (See also chapter Self Supervision).
+Please refer to chapter "Self-Supervision" and to the external document "Troulbe Shooting Guide" to find out further information on blink codes of the System OK LED